It's no great leap to see this policy coming back to bite us

 The advantages for the government’s coffers are clear to see.
 However, as with the mis-selling of PPI and endowment mortgages which seemed too good to be true, it is no great leap to see this policy coming back to bite us.

 Glyn Jenkins is pensions officer at UNISONLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.